-I have used in the above the notion of the “wrong side” of the fabric.
+I have used the above notion of the “wrong side” of the fabric.
 It is not really WRONG.
 It is the side of the material that normally can not be seen when the garment (or whatever you make) is in normal use, the inner side.
 The side that is normally seen (the outer side) is of course the right side.

-10. Try to sew zigzag stitch
+10. Try to sew a zigzag stitch

-Zigzag stitching is widely used to prevent fabric from fraying at raw edges.
+Zigzag stitching is widely used to prevent the fabric from fraying at raw edges.
 It is a very strong stitch that holds fabric together extra tight.
 It is hard to rip.
 A dense zigzag stitch can also be used for appliques.
 Set your machine to zigzag stitching using your manual.
-Sew few stitches and try to change zigzag length and width.
+Sew a few stitches and try to change the zigzag length and width.

 Sometimes when you sew zigzag you may have a problem with the fabric puckering under the stitches.
-It can happen because of the width of zigzag stitch is too big for the fabric you use.
+It can happen because the width of the zigzag stitch is too big for the fabric you use.
 So lower the length and try to sew again.